Adventist International Institute of Advanced Studies: Graduate school

 The AIIAS Graduate School has three departments: Business, Education and Public Health.

 Degrees awarded by the Department of Business include the Master of Business Administration (M.B.A.) with emphases in Management, Finance, and Information Technology; the Master of Science in Administration (M.S.A.) with emphases in Church Administration and Management Studies; and the Doctor of Philosophy (Ph.D.) degree in Business with emphases in Management, Finance, Accounting and Human Resource Management.

 The Department of Education offers a Master of Arts in Education with emphases in Curriculum & Instruction, Educational Administration, and TESOL; and Educational Specialist degree (EdS) and Doctor of Philosophy (PhD) degrees with emphases in Curriculum & Instruction and Educational Administration.
 The department also offers a graduate certificate in Teaching English to Speakers of Other Languages (TESOL).

 The Department of Public Health offers a Master of Public Health (M.P.H.) with emphases in Health Promotion, Health Ministry, and Nutrition.

 Schedule

 The official school year at AIIAS begins in June and is configured in semesters of two terms each, with an inter-semester between school years.
 There is a commencement service at the end of each school year in March.
-Beginning in 2020, the school year will begin in August and end with commencement in May.

 Alumni

-AIIAS alumni serve in church, education, and business leadership positions around the world.
 AIIAS publishes a semi-annual Alumni magazine called Flags.